 Making and Baking the Cheesecake Filling

-Make sure that all your ingredients ~ the cream cheese and egg ~ are room temperature.
-It make take a few hours.
+NOTE: Make sure that all your ingredients – the cream cheese and egg ~ are room temperature.
+It may take a few hours.
 It’s O.K. to leave out overnight if you are planning to bake in the morning.

-Beat the cream cheese in the electric mixer with the paddle attachment until light and fluffy, scraping down the side of the bowl, about 2 minutes.
+Beat the cream cheese in the electric mixer with the paddle attachment until light and fluffy, scraping down the sides of the bowl, about 2 minutes.

-Gradually add the sugar and beat another minute.
+Gradually add the sugar and beat for another minute.